Solarvest Secures Multiple Green Power Agreements Under Malaysia’s Corporate Green Power Programme

 Micron Technology, one of the semiconductor manufacturers involved, highlighted the agreement as part of its commitment to sustainability and alignment with Malaysia's National Energy Policy 2022-2040 and the National Energy Transition Roadmap.
 Similarly, Bursa Malaysia's Group Sustainability Director, Hezri Adnan, noted that the exchange's participation in the CGPP reflects its commitment to leading by example in promoting sustainable practices within the capital market.

 Beyond the CGPP, Solarvest is exploring further collaborations with Micron to achieve the company's zero-emission goals.
-The developer is also considering additional opportunities through the newly launched Corporate Renewable Energy Supply Scheme, which allows for open grid access and third-party electricity supply to corporate clients via Malaysia's network.
+The developer is also considering additional opportunities through the newly launched Corporate Renewable Energy Supply Scheme, which allows for open grid access and third-party electricity supply to corporate clients via Malaysia's national grid network.